elucian/bee/syntax/composite.md

 ### Template

 * We can include numbers into a string using template operator "<+"
-* Inside template we use "{n}" notation to find a value using the member index
+* Inside template we use "\{n}" notation to find a value using the member index
 * Template must be included in double quotes " "
 * If a placeholder index is not found then it is preserved as is